raravi/amithraravi2.com/_posts/2018-09-26-ios-12-screen-time.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Me looking at my “Screen Time” stats in iOS 12. <a href="https://twitter.com/hashtag/Yikes?src=hash&amp;ref_src=twsrc%5Etfw">#Yikes</a> <a href="https://twitter.com/hashtag/PhoneAddict?src=hash&amp;ref_src=twsrc%5Etfw">#PhoneAddict</a> <a href="https://t.co/h9q92Y3rZL">pic.twitter.com/h9q92Y3rZL</a></p>&mdash; Mike Wilson (@MikeWils13) <a href="https://twitter.com/MikeWils13/status/1044703912429858816?ref_src=twsrc%5Etfw">September 25, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-People have often realized what’s right in front of them through self-mockery.
+People have often realised what’s right in front of them through self-mockery.
 And that’s another job well done for Twitter!

 ---

 Personally, I’ve found out a few surprising bits of information myself.
-Like I spend too much time scrolling **Instagram** before going to sleep. **DomiNations** takes up too much of my time every day, far more than I realized.
+Like I spend too much time scrolling **Instagram** before going to sleep. **DomiNations** takes up too much of my time every day, far more than I realised.
 News apps have my afternoons, mostly (I should be working, I know). **WhatsApp** is a time hog (those pesky notifications from friends) all through the day.

 In the end, it’s up to each one of us to make use of **Screen Time** as we see fit.
 We can either use it take control of our lives or continue to let devices steamroll all over us.